anroots/hubot-fleep/README.md

 # Contributing

-You can contribute to the development of this adapter by sending well-formatted (commented) pull requests and by reporting issues.
+You can contribute to the development of this adapter by sending pull requests and by reporting issues.

 # Licence